zachkaupp/lplex_analysis/README.md

 - make it take more than just BADAS, with the other file i got sent
 - find nils and filter repeats
 - update how lplex_data_columns is found to be consistent with other datasets
+- make sure datasets import with the right variable type in each column (may have to be manual)